Resource Guarding Aggression

 If your dog is already biting over food, chews, or toys, we can help.
 Visit this link for details:

-It is a myth that you should put your hands in your dog's food bowl while they eat to get them used to it.
+Putting your hands in their food dish to "get them used to it" can backfire.
 Some dogs become MORE anxious about hands near their food rather than less.
 Think about how you would feel if your spouse dug their fingers in your mashed potatoes while you were trying to eat!
 When I was a kid, my parents told me never to mess with a dog when they were eating.
 That is still good advice today.